Financial Aid & Scholarship Services

 Repayment of a Federal Direct loan begins six months after graduation or six months after enrollment drops below 6 credits or less than half time for undergraduate students.

-Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an online entrance counseling session before NMSU will issue the funds.
-In addition, students must complete an exit interview upon graduation or withdrawal from the university.
+Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an online entrance counseling session and a master promissory note before NMSU will issue the funds.
+In addition, students are required to complete an exit interview upon graduation or withdrawal from the Student Loan Acknowledgment every academic year.
+Once Federal Loan Borrowers graduate, or withdraw from the institution, they must complete the Exit Counseling to avoid delays in receiving their transcripts or diplomas.
+Students may complete all these requirements at https://studentaid.gov

 For more information on the U.S. Department of Education student aid programs, go to http://studentaid.ed.gov/ or see the NMSU Financial Aid web site at http://nmsua.edu/student-services/financial-aid/.